PASTAplus/content-x/templates/resources/iam.md

 [TOC]

 The **Identity and Access Manager (IAM)** is a security framework designed to protect resources across all EDI applications.
-Built on industry-standard OAuth protocols, IAM integrates directly with identity partners including GitHub, Google, Microsoft, and ORCID.
+Built on industry-standard OAuth protocols, IAM integrates directly with identity partners including GitHub, Google, Microsoft, and ORCiD.

 ### Access Control & Profiles